AI-comp/Terraforming/README.md

   1. See the following web page: http://scala-ide.org/download/current.html
   1. Copy a URL of suitable version on the above site
   1. Menu > Help > Install new software
-  1. Enter the copied URL
+  1. Enter the copied URL then install it
 1. Install m2e-scala connector on Eclipse (the following URL indicates a update site instead of a web page)
   1. Copy the following URL: http://alchim31.free.fr/m2e-scala/update-site/
   1. See the following web page and install suitable version
      http://scala-ide.org/download/current.html
   1. Menu > Help > Install new software
-  1. Enter the copied URL
+  1. Enter the copied URL then install it
 1. Edit eclipse.ini ("eclipse/eclipse.ini" on Windows, "Eclipse.app/Contents/MacOS/eclipse.ini" on Mac OS)
 -Xmx???m => -Xmx2048m